2024 Hainault sword attack: Perpetrator

 Marcus Aurelio Arduini Monzo (born 11 April 1988) was arrested at the scene after being struck by several Taser rounds and tackled to the ground by police.
 Born to a Brazilian father and Spanish mother in Astorga, Paraná, Brazil.
 Monzo is a dual Spanish-Brazilian national who moved to Newham, east London in 2013 and described himself on social media as a "mystic and musician".
 He was pictured wearing several medals that were won from a Brazilian jiu-jitsu competition.
 Monzo is said to have not been known to any of the victims.
-No motive has been ascertained, but the attack is not believed to have been targeted or terror-related.
+The attack was not targeted or terror-related.

 On 1 May 2024, Monzo was charged with the murder of Daniel Anjorin, two counts of attempted murder, two counts of grievous bodily harm, aggravated burglary, and possession of a bladed article.
 He appeared at Westminster Magistrates' Court on 2 May and later at the Old Bailey on 7 May and 23 July.
 These charges were later amended to one count of murder, four counts of attempted murder, one count of wounding with intent, one count of aggravated burglary and three counts of possession of a bladed article.
 On 2 May 2025, Monzo pleaded guilty to two out of the three counts of possession of a bladed article, admitting to the possession of a katana and tanto sword but denying the charge relating to possession of a kitchen knife, as well as all other charges.
 A trial date for the remaining offences was scheduled for June.

 On 25 June 2025, Monzo was found guilty at the Old Bailey of murdering 14-year-old Anjorin, three counts of attempted murder, one count of wounding with intent (replacing the fourth attempted murder charge), aggravated burglary, and possession of a bladed article.
-He was sentenced two days later to life imprisonment with a minimum term of 40 years.
+Following the verdict, Kirsty O'Connor, of the Crown Prosecution Service, said that Monzo's mental state "was driven by his own cannabis misuse, which meant that he was fully responsible for the devastation he caused.
+The jury, by their unequivocal verdicts, have accepted the prosecution case."
+He was sentenced on 27 June 2025 to life imprisonment with a minimum term of 40 years.
 This was reduced to 38 years and 309 days due to the time he had already served on remand.